erysdren/LuaROTT/README.md

 ## Planned

+- :bangbang: Campaign selection menu
+- :bangbang: Support for ROTT:LE level files
-- Way more commands and cvars for the developer console
+- :bangbang: Scrolling and history for the developer console
-- Scrolling and history for the developer console
+- More commands and cvars for the developer console
 - Lua support for game and menu scripting
 - Extended config file format
-- Campaign selection menu
 - Improved console string tokenization
 - Remove private headers
 - Cut down on copious globals usage